Visa policy of South Sudan: Visa on arrival

 A visa is also granted on arrival to holders of an identity card copy issued by the United Nations with a clearance from the Ministry of Foreign Affairs in South Sudan.

 Holders of diplomatic, official, service and special passports issued to nationals of any country can obtain a visa on arrival.

-eVisa
+Electronic visa (e-Visa)

-The South Sudan eVisa is available to citizens of all countries and can be issued for either single or multiple entries.
+Citizens of other countries and territories may obtain an e-Visa.